lavrenovamaria/42-philosophers/README.md

 Car 2: Needs zones b and c \
 Car 3: Needs zones c and d \
 Car 4: Needs zones a, d

+Soo...mutual exclusion is absolutely necessary to ensure the consistency of execution results and the integrity of the database.
+Condition 4 occurs as a result of conditions 1-3.
+That is, as a result of the complex interaction of conditions 1 to 3, an unsolvable environmental atmospheric condition occurs.
+The definition of a deadlock is an annular waiting state that cannot be resolved immediately.
+The reason why the annular wait state cannot be resolved is that conditions 1 to 3 are observed.
+After all, the above four conditions are necessary and sufficient conditions for a deadlock to occur.

+Among the various approaches to solving the deadlock, there are three representative ones.
+The first approach is to **prevent** the system from allowing one of the conditions 1 to 4 for deadlock to occur.
+The second approach is to safely determine resource allocation according to the current resource allocation status as deadlock **avoidance**.
+A third approach is deadlock **detection**, which detects and recovers from deadlocks when they occur.
+Now let's look at each method.